TchernoLeRigolo/tinto-bind/README.md

   </div>
 </div>
 ```
-We thus have 5 watchers for every item in our feed.
+We thus have 5 watchers for every item in our feed and all of them are bound to the item object.
 If our feed is 100 items long, that means 500 watchers!

 One thing we see here is that all 5 watchers are dependent on the "item" object.
 Now with tinto-bind: